GerbenBeintema/deepSI_lite/README.md

 ## todo list and known issues

-* Known issues: The compile option in `fit` currently has a memory leak
+* Known issues: The compile option in `fit` currently has a memory leak??
-* Expand demonstration notebook
+* Expand demonstration notebook with pHNN examples
+* LPV SUBNET with exernal schedualing.
 * General documentation
 * known issues: CT SUBNET and DT SUBNET does not produce the correct initial when the sampling time is altered. (the encoder assumes that the sampling time does not change)
 * Streamline the user experiance when a model only has been implemented for MIMO and a SISO dataset is given.
-* Streamline the ONNX exporting such that the estimated models can be easily loaded in for instance in MATLAB
 * Change name from `deepSI_lite` -> `deepSI`
 * pypi data upload such that it can be easily installed with `pip install deepSI_lite`
+* Improve speed with copy if enough memory is available.
+Also pre-transfer to GPU and maybe asyncroness getting of arrays.